LifestreamX/Ai-Chrome-Extension/README.md

 ## Approach

 Built with Next.js for utilizing server side rendering for server components.
 Typescript for type checking.
 Styled with tailwind for responsive design.
-Using Nutrition API for fetching data.
+Using Hugging Face for API